bgd-labs/aave-proposals-v3/src/20240905_AaveV3Ethereum_OrbitProgramRenewalQ32024/OrbitProgramRenewalQ32024.md

 ## Motivation

 Orbit recognizes the added value of the Delegates in the decentralization & diversity of the Aave DAO.
 This compensation allows them to focus on aave and keep their contribution efforts to our governance.
 The ACI proposes the extension of Orbit for a new quarter, Q3 2024, from 2024-05-13 to 2024-08-30.
+An additional compensation is provided to account for the gap in distribution.

 **Gas Rebate:**